nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 Contract metadata provides information that is not directly used for a contract's operation, whether about the contract's code (e.g. its interface, versioning) or the off-chain meaning of its contents (e.g. an artwork corresponding to an NFT).
-Currently, Tezos smart contracts lack a standard way to access such important data about smart contracts, fragmenting access to useful information that is needed for a scalabe integration experience by wallets, explorers, and applications.
+Currently, Tezos smart contracts lack a standard way to access such important data, fragmenting access to useful information that is needed for a scalabe integration experience by wallets, explorers, and applications.

 To address this need and ease the integration, discoverability, and querying of Tezos smart contracts, we propose TZIP-16.